Kilkenny invention to make its debut at Electric Picnic

 The breathtaking “geodesic dome” hosts a mind-blowing array of 46 perfectly-calibrated speakers that are guaranteed to deliver the ultimate listening experience.

-Developed and patented by Watts, the Red Bull SOUNDOME has confounded some of the world’s leading audio engineers and academics with its “revolutionary discoveries”.
+Developed and patented by Watts in Thomastown, the Red Bull SOUNDOME has confounded some of the world’s leading audio engineers and academics with its “revolutionary discoveries”.

 It has blown away musicians and DJs with its no-feedback, rule-breaking playing environment.
 And it has wowed test audiences with its “visceral, kaleidoscopic soundscapes”.